- State University of New York at Buffalo Law School, J.D.

 - U.S. District Court, Northern District of New York

-He is recognized as a Massachusetts and New York local litigation star in the 2012 edition of Benchmark Litigation, the definitive guide to America’s leading litigation firms and attorneys.
+Sam has been recognized as a Massachusetts and New York local litigation star by Benchmark Litigation, the definitive guide to America’s leading litigation firms and attorneys, since its 2013 edition.

 Member of the Massachusetts and New York State bar associations; the Product Liability Advisory Council; the Editorial Board of BNA’s Product Liability and Safety Reporter; the Defense Research Institute; and the International Who’s Who of Product Liability Defense Lawyers (2d ed.).
 He is also the past chair of the American Bar Association, TIPS Section, Product Liability Committee, and co-chair of the Warnings Subcommittee of the American Bar Association, Litigation Section, Product Liability Committee.
 He is the author of more than twenty articles on product liability–related topics and a handbook on the regulations of the United States Consumer Product Safety Commission.
 He is also a member of the American Bar Association.